-- The definition of a term provides an in-place replacement for that term in a sentence. - A term whose English dictionary definition is considered sufficient is not included. - A new definition is created only when that term is not already defined in an existing specification or standard, such as ISO/IEC JTC 1 International Standard, or its definition is not appropriate for use in the industrial internet. - In selecting appropriate references for existing terms, international standards are preferred over regional or national standards.
+- The definition of a term provides an in-place replacement for that term in a sentence. - Terms with English dictionary definitions that are sufficient are generally not included in this vocabulary. - An IIC-authored definition is used only when that term is not already defined in an existing specification or standard, such as ISO/IEC JTC 1 International Standard, or when the term has an existing definition that is not appropriate to be used in the context of industry IoT. - In selecting appropriate references for existing terms, international standards are preferred over regional or national standards.

-CONVENTIONS
+2 CONVENTIONS

-When a definition uses another term that is defined in the vocabulary, that term is shown using the style term and is rendered as a hyperlinked cross reference to the definition of that term in the table.
-Specific notes in the table are using the (n) style and are described at the end of the table.
+When a definition uses another term that is defined in the vocabulary, that term is shown using the style $\underline{\text{term}}$ and is rendered as a hyperlinked cross-reference to the definition of that term in the table.
+Specific notes in the table are using the $^{(n)}$ style and appear at the end of the table.